PavelBichukov/animation/README.md

 # animation
-my tries to make simple CSS-only animations
+my tries to make some simple CSS-only animations